Problems sleeping during pregnancyPrenatal care - sleeping; Pregnancy care - sleeping

-Why Is It Hard to Sleep During Pregnancy?
+Why is it Hard to Sleep During Pregnancy?

-Other things may keep you from sleeping:
+Other things that may keep you from sleeping include:

-- Increased heart rate: Your heart rate increases during pregnancy to pump more blood.
+- Increased heart rate.
+Your heart rate increases during pregnancy to pump more blood.
 This may make it harder to sleep.

-- Shortness of breath: At first, pregnancy hormones can make you breathe more deeply.
+- Shortness of breath.
+At first, pregnancy hormones can make you breathe more deeply.
 This might make you feel like you're working harder to get air.
 Also, as the baby takes up more space, it can put more pressure on your diaphragm (the muscle just below your lungs).

-- Stress and Dreams: Many pregnant women worry about the baby or about becoming a parent, which can make it hard to sleep.
+- Stress and dreams.
+Many pregnant women worry about the baby or about becoming a parent, which can make it hard to sleep.
 Vivid dreams and nightmares are common during pregnancy.
 Dreaming and worrying more than usual is normal, but try not to let it keep you up at night.

-How Can I Get Comfortable?
+How can I get Comfortable?